She was waiting by the sink in the Ladies Room as I began washing my hands.

 “Excuse me,” she interrupted, “But the Lord has given me a word for you.”

 What?
-Twenty years ago, I was in Colorado Springs for a meeting with my literary agent and publishers.
+More than 20 years ago, I was in Colorado Springs for a meeting with my literary agent and publishers.
 Honestly, it wasn’t going very well and I had escaped our dinner table at the restaurant to have a moment alone.
 And now this.

 The stranger continued as I stood there, too startled to speak.
 “God told me to tell you this: You will not be forgotten.”